-Tracey Johnston-Aldworth headed up the volunteer committee and noted in her Welcome message in the program "Weve been working doubly hard this year to bring you the finest in family entertainment.
-Our venue of performers is extraordinary, our special events cant be missed, and our kids' area holds lots of surprises!"
+Tracey Johnston-Aldworth chaired the volunteer committee and noted in her Welcome message in the program "Weve been working doubly hard this year to bring you the finest in family entertainment.
+Our venue of performers is extraordinary, our special events can't be missed, and our kids' area holds lots of surprises!"

-Running from August 24th to 27th, the four days started with Opening Ceremonies at 6:30pm on Thursday and, along with various buskers, included the Waterloo Concert Band.
-A childrens area with rides, clowns, and more was featured each day while Saturday had Kids Juggling Workshops in the afternoon.
-Once again, the Late Night Adult Show brought "weird, wild, wacky, and completely out of control" starting at 11:30pm on Saturday night.
-Then the final day on Sunday was capped by the Vaudeville Show at 4:30pm with "a family-style event combining old fashioned entertainment with new fashioned flair".
+This year's carnival took place from August 24 - 27, 1995 with Opening Ceremonies beginning at 6:30pm on Thursday and included various buskers, and the Waterloo Concert Band.
+A childrens area with rides, clowns, and more was featured each day while Saturday included Kids Juggling Workshops in the afternoon.
+The Late Night Adult Show brought "weird, wild, and wacky, and the completely out of control" starting at 11:30pm on Saturday night.
+Sunday was capped by the Vaudeville Show at 4:30pm with "a family-style event combining old fashioned entertainment with new fashioned flair".

 The 1995 busker lineup included:

 The Arrogant Worms, Toronto - stage theatrics, comedy, music